znarthur/orange-spectroscopy/CONTRIBUTING.md

 for more details.

-Once you have a git checkout of the add-on code, you will want some kind of virtual environment to keep your development seperate from your regular Orange install (and other Python work/programs you may have).
+Once you have a git checkout of the add-on code, you will want some kind of virtual environment to keep your development separate from your regular Orange install (and other Python work/programs you may have).
 The follow describes how to do this using the Anaconda conda environment system, but can also apply to virtualenvs.

 Run "Anaconda Prompt" or similar and:

     conda config --add channels conda-forge
-    conda create --name="orange-spectroscopy" yorange3
+    conda create --name="orange-spectroscopy" orange3
     conda activate orange-spectroscopy

 Navigate to your orange-spectroscopy src directory, then install in development mode: